open-mmlab/mmdetection/docs/get_started.md

 ## Verification

-To verify whether MMDetection is installed correctly, we can run the following sample code to initialize a detector and inference a demo image, but first we need to download config and chckpoint files.
+To verify whether MMDetection is installed correctly, we can run the following sample code to initialize a detector and inference a demo image, but first we need to download config and checkpoint files.

 ```shell
 mim download mmdet --config faster_rcnn_r50_fpn_1x_coco --dest .